ylqylqylq0328/test123/README.md

     1       | 1+05=      | 1+5                 | 1+05              | Failure
     1       | 05+1=      | 5+1                 | 05+1              | Failure

-We should change the input's formatting when the first digit of a number is zero.
+We should eliminate the leading zero of the digit number input.

 7 Other Bugs